 Irish Americans in the no-longer-with-us category include Walt Disney and Jimi Hendrix (honest, mother was the daughter of a Cherokee Indian woman and an Irishman).

 Leaving the shores of America for Australia and low and behold pop diva Kylie Minogue, and Oscar-winners Nicole Kidman and Mel Gibson are but three prominent Aussies with Irish roots.

 Canadians too can claim plenty of Irish blood: 'Dawson's Creek' star Joshua Jackson (mother from Dublin) and wouldn’t you know a third of Canada’s 22 prime ministers to date, including Brian Mulroney and Paul Martin.

-Head to Argentina (Che Guevara), France (Charles De Gaulle) and then to Britain to check out rock icon Mr David Bowie, whose mother was a certain Mary Margaret Burns, of sound Irish stock.
+Head to Argentina (Che Guevara), France (Charles De Gaulle) and then to Britain to check out late great rock icon Mr David Bowie, whose mother was a certain Mary Margaret Burns, of sound Irish stock.